 The immigration officer will ask routine questions such as why you’re in Costa Rica, how long you plan to stay, where you are staying and sometimes they’ll even ask you your occupation.
 These are all routine questions, and politeness goes a long way.
 You don’t need to speak Spanish, but greeting the officer with “buenos dias” or “buenas tardes” is a great start and takes very little effort.

-After your passport has been stamped, head to the left and to the baggage claim area.
+After your passport has been stamped, head to the left and on to the baggage claim area.
 This is where the real fun starts!

 Picking Up Your Luggage